Scheduling¶

 Updating advanced custom attributes

 When performing an import containing advanced attributes, each identifier must always be related to the same name for all products within the import.
 Relations are permitted to differ from already imported products that are not included in the current import.
-In this case, the latest id to name relation will be interpreted as an override, and apply for all products in the catalogue.
+In this case, the latest id to name relation will be interpreted as an override, and apply for all products in the catalog.

 Full imports¶